nf679/avant/README.md

-``refl_package`` is a python package to extract values from [``refl_database``](https://github.com/nf679/refl-database) to create informed or uniform priors to be used in reflectometry analysis.
+``avant`` is a python package to extract values from [``refl_database``](https://github.com/nf679/refl-database) to create informed or uniform priors to be used in reflectometry analysis.

-The aim of ``refl_package`` is to improve reflectometry analysis by applying Bayesian Statistics and creating 'informed priors' which take into account literature values in the prior probability distributions of the parameters.
+The aim of ``avant`` is to improve reflectometry analysis by applying Bayesian Statistics and creating 'informed priors' which take into account literature values in the prior probability distributions of the parameters.
 The priors are created in a way where they can be directly implemented in [``Refnx``](https://refnx.readthedocs.io/en/latest) to perform reflectometry analysis.
 Plus, the package has plotting functionalities so you can see what the prior probability distributions look like.

 ## Features

-Currently, ``refl_package`` only contains priors for the following five parameters for DMPC: head volume, tail volume, head thickness, tail thickness and roughness.
+Currently, ``avant`` only contains priors for the following five parameters for DMPC: head volume, tail volume, head thickness, tail thickness and roughness.
 It can create an informed prior, Gauss, with the following methods:

 - **pdf** : probability distribution function
 - **logpdf** : natural log of the probability distribution function